filamentphp/filament/packages/infolists/docs/04-layout/01-getting-started.md

 ## Overview

-Filament infolists are not limited to just displaying entries.
+Infolists are not limited to just displaying entries.
 You can also use "layout components" to organize them into an infinitely nestable structure.

 Layout component classes can be found in the `Filament\Infolists\Components` namespace.
 They reside within the schema of your infolist, alongside any [entries](entries).